GRIDAPPSD/GOSS-GridAPPS-D/opendss/readme.txt

-The Open Distribution System Simulator, OpenDSS
+﻿The Open Distribution System Simulator, OpenDSS

-Copyright (c) 2008-2019, Electric Power Research Institute, Inc.
+Copyright (c) 2008-2020, Electric Power Research Institute, Inc.
-Copyright (c) 2017-2019, Battelle Memorial Institute All rights reserved.
+Copyright (c) 2017-2020, Battelle Memorial Institute All rights reserved.

-opendsscmd version 1.2.3
+opendsscmd version 1.2.9
 ========================

 This is a 64-bit command-line version of the simulator for Windows, Linux and Mac OSX operating systems.
 It is model-compatible with version 7.6.5 of the Windows-only version, and source code revision r2181.
 The major differences between opendsscmd and Windows-only OpenDSS are: